-Royal says that Gino left with some airline stewardesses and that was the last time he saw him alive.
+Royal says that Gino left with some airline stewardesses, which was the last time he saw him alive.
 He also mentions that he had a trial where it was fabricated that he had given Gino “bad dope.”

 He reassured Gino’s mother that their family has nothing to worry about with anything that happened.
 Gino’s death was, unfortunately, “a situation of his own doing.”

-Even with the above information that surfaced three decades after Gino Hernandez tragically succumbed to his demons, doubts remain over what really happened and conspiracy theories still abound amongst fans and wrestling historians alike.
-Do we want it not to be as easy as saying that he simply “overdosed on a combination of drugs and alcohol?”
-Through it all, we just hope his family has found peace.
-Maybe it is time we can put a focus on the talent Gino Hernandez possessed rather than on the unfortunate circumstances surrounding the way he died.
+Even with the above information that surfaced three decades after Gino Hernandez tragically succumbed to his demons, doubts remain over what really happened, and conspiracy theories still abound amongst fans and wrestling historians alike.
+Do we want it not to be as easy as saying that he “overdosed on a combination of drugs and alcohol?”
+Through it all, we hope his family has found peace.
+Maybe it is time to focus on the talent Gino Hernandez possessed rather than on the unfortunate circumstances surrounding the way he died.

 If you enjoyed this piece, be sure not to miss these recommended articles on our site: